Customize Widget Colors on your Dashboard

 To apply the same filter color

-#374c70to the rest of the widgets on your dashboard, repeat these steps by editing each of the widgets from the WIDGETS pane in Builder.
+#374c70to the rest of the widgets on your dashboard, repeat these steps by editing each of the widgets from the WIDGETS list in Builder.

 In this case, the filter colors are visually consistent with the default dashboard styling.
 This is especially noticeable on the published version of the map.